mathiasertl/django-ca/docs/source/install.rst

 Cache OCSP responses
 ====================

-The :py:func:`django_ca.tasks.cache_ocsp_responses` Celery task is responsible for generating OCSP keys.
+The :py:func:`django_ca.tasks.generate_ocsp_responses` Celery task is responsible for generating OCSP keys.
 By default, the Celery task is run every hour if :ref:`settings-ca-ocsp-response-cache-expires` is set.

 OCSP responses are not renewed unless they expire within the interval defined by